 Indeed, a major achievement of humanity throughout its history has been the gradual shift from interpreting reality based on beliefs and conjectures to analyzing events or scenarios according to actual data.
 Introducing increasingly advanced methods and technologies has certainly fostered this approach.
 On the other hand, our world has also become way more complicated over the centuries, and peering into the full spectrum of underlying trends and phenomena driving its dynamics has proved a challenging task, even for the most insightful and well-equipped researchers.

-To address this and many other issues related to the never-ending pursuit of truth, the data analytics discipline has undergone an enhancement process whose result is now known as "augmented analytics".
+To address this and many other issues related to the never-ending pursuit of truth, business intelligence advisory has started providing a new type of services now known as "augmented analytics".

 According to Gartner, which coined this term in 2017, augmented analytics involves the implementation of artificial intelligence and related technologies into the typical data analytics workflow to facilitate data collection and preparation, insight generation, and data query.
 This can be achieved by automating several phases of the data science and data analytics life cycle (including data management, data model development, and data visualization) and improving data analytics and business intelligence software with more advanced features to unlock the aforementioned upgrades.